Aedial/Simple-Structure-Scanner/README.md

 - Configs:
   - enableSearch: Globally disable search.
   - whitelist/blacklist: Configure which structures are allowed/disallowed for searching.
 Whitelist takes priority over blacklist.
 Partial matches are supported (e.g., `village` matches all structures with "village" in their ID or `minecraft` matches all structures from the Minecraft namespace).
 To avoid matching too broadly, keep the `:` separator for namespace matching (e.g., `pillar:`).
-As it is a purely client-side mod, there is no way to enforce server-side structure restrictions.
-  - localWhitelist/localBlacklist: Same as above, but it stops being disallowed if the player is within a certain radius of the structure.
-The radius is per whitelist/blacklist entry, configured as `filter;radius` (e.g., `minecraft:;100`).
+Add `;radius` to make the entry local, which stops being enforced if the player is within a certain radius of the structure (e.g., `minecraft:;100` only blocks vanilla structures until within 100 blocks).
+  - showBlocks: Show blocks that are part of the structure in the details panel.
+  - showEntities: Show entities that are part of the structure in the details panel.
+  - showLootTables: Show loot tables that are part of the structure in the details panel.

 - List of supported structures:
   - Vanilla Minecraft structures.